DredNaut/CPE401-IOT-CLIENT-SERVER/README.md

 (7) Exit
 Please Make a Selection: 1
 ```

-After this you will be asked for the following information:
-- MAC
-- IP
-- PORT
-- USER/DeviceID
-- Password

 The client will then send the packet off to the server which should be listening,
  if the server is configured correctly the client should receive a ACK packet.